Kings–Lakers rivalry: Game 4

+— NBC play-by-play announcer Marv Albert calling Robert Horry's Game 4 game-winning three pointer.

 In Game 4, Sacramento again got out to a fast start with a 40-point first quarter and built a 24-point first half lead.
 However, the Lakers cut the lead to 14 at halftime with a Samaki Walker 3-pointer at the buzzer that should not have counted (replay was not used at the time), and to 7 after three quarters.
 They whittled it down to 2 on the final possession with a chance to tie or win it, but Bryant missed a running layup and Shaq missed a put-back attempt.
 Divac knocked the ball away from the hoop in an attempt to run out the clock, but instead it wound up going to a wide open Robert Horry behind the 3 point line, who hit the 3 over Webber at the buzzer to give the Lakers an improbable victory, which tied the series going back to Sacramento.
 Horry scored 11 of his 18 points in the 4th quarter, including two more crucial 3-pointers.
 O'Neal finished with 27 points and 18 rebounds, Bryant had 25.
 Divac, Webber and Bibby all finished with 20+ points for the Kings.

+Game 5

 As the series shifted back to Sacramento for Game 5, the Kings trailed almost the entire fourth quarter, but a jump shot by Bibby off a screen with 8.2 seconds left gave them the lead and was the game-winner in a 92–91 win.
 Bibby scored 23 in all, and Webber had 29 points and 13 rebounds in support.
 Bryant led Los Angeles with 30 points, but missed a potential game winner at the buzzer.
 O'Neal had 28 points, but did not take a shot in the 4th quarter and fouled out.